Find online courses made by experts from around the world.

 WATCH THE LECTURE AND ASK ME FOR DISCOUNT COUPON!

 Play my game and win discount coupons

-ERP Consultant for more than nine years and experience as an Entrepreneur for eight years.
+ERP Consultant for more than ten years and experience as an Entrepreneur for eight years.
 Microsoft Certified Professional (MCP).

 Teaching Accounting for more than eight (8) years.

 2. TOP 5% of most-viewed on SlideShare (year 2014)

 He is married with two children, and lives in the UK.